libADS/docker-islandora-backend/docs/BACKEND.md

 - https://github.com/FLVC/islandora_transforms

-**capture_collection_heirarchy.xsl**

-Contains query to retrieve parent PID.

-_Notes:_

-- Templated for Ansible configuration.
-- Has xsl:text with uri that needs to have the path set correctly.
-- Path set to /fedora for Docker.

 **foxmlToSolr.xslt**

 Transform Fedora foxml to SOLR leveraging the islandora_transforms stylesheets.

 _Notes:_

-- Templated for Ansible configuration.
 - Has multiple xsl:include elements that needs to have the path set correctly.
 - Paths set to /var/lib/tomcat7 for Docker.